Oranjezicht, Cape Town, South Africa

 Set in the City Bowl area of Cape Town, a walk around the Company's Garden is an introduction to the very origins of the city itself.
 Originally established in 1647, the Dutch East India Company used this garden to re-supply its ships passing the Cape.

 Penguins at Boulders Beach

 There are few places on earth where you can enjoy an experience quite like this.
 Get up close to the breeding colony of penguins, share their little sandy beach and even paddle into the sea to swim with them.

 Bay Harbour Market - Hout Bay

 Bay Harbour Market is situated on the water’s edge in an old fish factory in Hout Bay Harbour.
-The market boasts more than 100 stalls selling a huge variety of local produce from arts and crafts to fashion, jewelry and authentic South African food.
+The market boasts more than 100 stalls selling a huge variety of local produce from arts and crafts to fashion, jewellery and authentic South African food.

 Visit the dramatic Capes